 Being a local we have out experiencing and trying to find the best things to do in Amsterdam with a toddler or baby.
 In this section we round up the best things we have found and the things we recommend you NOT doing in Amsterdam with toddlers and babies.

 Best Amsterdam Parks for Toddlers

 This is perhaps the most well known of all the parks in Amsterdam and it is also the biggest in the centre.
 Vondelpark is a great place to cycle around, take a picnic but also there are two lovely play areas that are great for toddlers.
 If it is a hot day there is also a splash pool so be sure to take swimwear.

 There is also a cafe Groot Melkhuis which is a great place to stop for refreshments with kids as there is also a playground here!

-On top of the goat farm there are plenty of playgrounds and also splash pools in the Bus swell as a large lake that you can swim in.
+On top of the goat farm there are plenty of playgrounds and also splash pools in the Bos as well as a large lake that you can swim in.